-In 2017, Korn Ferry Hay Group assisted the Compensation Committee with, among other things, (i) performing a review of the Company's executive and Board compensation programs, including competitive market analyses, assessment of potential risks associated with compensation arrangements, policies and plans and considerations related to Endo's President and Chief Executive Officer and other senior executives, (ii) determining the appropriate allocation among short-term and long-term compensation, cash and non-cash compensation and the different forms of non-cash compensation, (iii) identifying appropriate Pay Comparator Companies (as defined below in the section entitled "Compensation Discussion and Analysis" (CD&A)) for purposes of benchmarking the Company's executive compensation in the industry sectors in which Endo competes for talent and (iv) providing competitive market information and an overview of critical issues and trends affecting the executive compensation landscape.
+In 2018, Korn Ferry Hay Group assisted the Compensation Committee with, among other things, (i) performing a review of the Company's executive and Board compensation programs, including competitive market analyses, assessment of potential risks associated with compensation arrangements, policies and plans and considerations related to Endo's President and Chief Executive Officer and other senior executives, (ii) determining the appropriate allocation among short-term and long-term compensation, cash and non-cash compensation and the different forms of non-cash compensation, (iii) identifying appropriate Pay Comparator Companies (as defined below in CD&A) for purposes of benchmarking the Company's executive compensation in the industry sectors in which Endo competes for talent and (iv) providing competitive market information and an overview of critical issues and trends affecting the executive compensation landscape.

-Compensation Committee Interlocks and Insider Participation

-None of the members of the Compensation Committee, during 2017 or as of the date of this Proxy Statement, is or has been an officer or employee of the Company, or had any relationship requiring disclosure under Item 404(a) of Regulation S-K, and no executive officer of the Company served on the compensation committee or board of any company that employed any member of the Company's Compensation Committee or Board of Directors.
+Compensation Committee Interlocks and Insider Participation.
+As of the date of this Proxy Statement and during 2018, (i) none of the members of the Compensation Committee were or have been officers or employees of the Company or had or have had any relationship requiring disclosure under Item 404(a) of Regulation S-K and (ii) none of the executive officers of the Company served or have served on the compensation committee or board of any company that employed any member of the Company's Compensation Committee or Board.